Germans: Language

-Geographic distribution

-It is estimated that there are over 100 million Germans today, most of whom live in Germany, where they constitute the majority of the population.
-There are also sizable populations of Germans in Austria, Switzerland, the United States, Brazil, France, Kazakhstan, Russia, Argentina, Canada, Poland, Italy, Hungary, Australia, South Africa, Chile, Paraguay, and Namibia.
+German diaspora

+A sizable German diaspora is mostly found in the United States, Brazil, the countries of the former Soviet Union, Switzerland, Austria, Argentina, Canada, Spain, Australia, the United Kingdom, and South Africa.

 Culture

-A Memorial to the Murdered Jews of Europe in Berlin; remembering the Holocaust is an essential part of modern German culture.
+German woman with beer mugs at Oktoberfest.

+German girl at her Roman Catholic baptism in Bavaria, Germany.

 The Germans are marked by great regional diversity, which makes identifying a single German culture quite difficult.
 The arts and sciences have for centuries been an important part of German identity.
 The Age of Enlightenment and the Romantic era saw a notable flourishing of German culture.
 Germans of this period who contributed significantly to the arts and sciences include the writers Johann Wolfgang von Goethe, Friedrich Schiller, Johann Gottfried Herder, Friedrich Hölderlin, E. T. A. Hoffmann, Heinrich Heine, Novalis and the Brothers Grimm, the philosopher Immanuel Kant, the architect Karl Friedrich Schinkel, the painter Caspar David Friedrich, and the composers Johann Sebastian Bach, Ludwig van Beethoven, Wolfgang Amadeus Mozart, Joseph Haydn, Johannes Brahms, Franz Schubert, Richard Strauss and Richard Wagner.

 Popular German dishes include brown bread and stew.
 Germans consume a high amount of alcohol, particularly beer, compared to other European peoples.
 Obesity is relatively widespread among Germans.

 Carnival (German: Karneval, Fasching, or Fastnacht) is an important part of German culture, particularly in Southern Germany and the Rhineland.
 An important German festival is the Oktoberfest.

 A steadily shrinking majority of Germans are Christians.
 About a third are Roman Catholics, while one third adheres to Protestantism.
 Another third does not profess any religion.
 Christian holidays such as Christmas and Easter are celebrated by many Germans.
 The number of Muslims is growing.
 There is also a notable Jewish community, which was decimated in the Holocaust.
-Remembering the Holocaust is an important part of German culture.